richnakasato/cv/index.md

 ## Currently

-Working as a software developer for a government contractor in Fairfax, VA.
+Working as a software engineer for a government contractor in Fairfax, VA.

 ## Education